maryreader/personal-website/content/publication/the-birthweight-effects-of-universal-child-benefits-in-pregnancy-quasi-experimental-evidence-from-england-and-wales/index.md

   mothers and those living in deprived areas.
-My findings suggest that there are significant health returns to paying universal child benefits during pregnancy and that the potential for birthweight gains from windfall increases in income is larger than previously thought.
-Latest version here: "
+My findings suggest that there are significant health returns to paying universal child benefits during pregnancy and that the potential for birthweight gains from windfall increases in income is larger than previously thought. "
 draft: false
 featured: true
 image: